Updated on 10 September, 2021.

 How can predictive analytics help the healthcare industry?

 Let’s get down to the basics, first.
 What is healthcare’s Big Data?
-Big Data is literally a massive amount of information used in predictive analytics.
+Big Data is literally a massive amount of information used in predictive analytics in healthcare.
 In the healthcare industry, its “big data” is made out of hospital records, medical records, and medical examination results, among others.

 Back in the day, all medical records were done in the traditional way of pen and paper.
 But with the advancement of technology, these data are now digitized and called “Electronic Health Records” or EHR.